 Listen to the sound of crashing waves as you hike the dramatic winding cliff paths in Hermanus.
 Look out for dolphins and the rich birdlife while surrounded by lush fynbos.
 This area is also known for spectacular land-based whale watching from June to November.

-You can then take some time to explore Hermanus at your leisure or if you want to adventure a little further then optional activities can be arranged such as an optional whale-watching cruise (Jun–Nov) or sea kayak in search of marine life.
-The last part of the trip will see us take the coastal scenic route along Clarence Drive, stopping to visit the Betty’s Bay penguins and then reaching back to Cape Town by evening time.
+Now it’s time to explore Hermanus, or if you want to adventure a little further then optional activities can be arranged such as whale-watching cruise (Jun–Nov) or sea kayaking.
+This part of the trip will take the coastal scenic route, stopping to visit the Betty’s Bay penguins and back to Cape Town in the evening.